-There are many opportunities for leadership at Lowther Hall, both informally through cross age programs such as the Prep and Year 5 buddy program and various House based activities, and through formal positions of leadership such as captaincies and Prefect positions.
+There are many opportunities for leadership at Lowther Hall, both informally through cross age programs and various House based activities, and through formal positions of leadership such as captaincies and Prefect positions.

 Through our focus on developing the 12 Qualities of the Lowther Hall Girl, by the time our students leave school each one of them is able to “work with others and take the lead”.

 The prefect body includes the School Captain, Deputy School Captain, six House Captains, the Social Justice Prefect and the Faith and Worship Prefect.

 As well as being role models for every student in the School, prefects – who are all Year 12 students – take on significant roles such as managing the Student Representative Council, coordinating wide-ranging House activities, chairing the Social Justice Committee and running weekly chapel services.
 They are also responsible for assisting all Senior School students to develop the 12 Qualities of the Lowther Hall Girl.

 Prefects are elected via a democratic process that involves the entire Senior School community.

 Student Representative Councils in Senior School and Junior School (SRC)

 The Lowther Hall SRC is genuinely empowered and the views and voices of students are taken seriously via this forum.
 Through their involvement, students on the SRC learn how to create proposals, argue their case and achieve outcomes that benefit students.